Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise

 A lot of the time, dogs just need to get some energy out to maintain a healthy mind.
-When dogs are properly exercised, they may not have the energy needed to be aggressive towards other people or things.
-They are more relaxed and able to focus on the good things in life.divider-dog
+When dogs are properly exercised, they may not have the energy needed to be aggressive toward other people or things.
+They are more relaxed and able to focus on the good things in life.
+Dogster_Website dividers_v1_Jan 18 2024-03

 Your Dog Needs a Good Leader

-When dogs were domesticated from wolves, they lost dependence on other dogs to form a pack, and instead formed a pack with humans and their families.
-Dogs now depend on us, their dog owners, for guidance and care for all things in life.
+When dogs were domesticated from wolves, they lost dependence on other dogs to form a pack and instead, formed a pack with humans and their families.
+Dogs now depend on us, their owners, for guidance and care for all things in life.
 When your dog is showing aggression, they need your help to guide them out of it.
 You are, in essence, their pack leader, and they need you to take charge.

 We hope that we have helped you come up with ideas on how to do this.
-Your family, neighbors, and your dog (with its better behavior) will thank you later!
+Your family, neighbors, and your dog (with their better behavior) will thank you later!